Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 13

 to be one of the finest Wesleyan

 Chapels in England.
-(The Bowden
+(The Bowdon

 Wesleyan Chapel).
 It has some

-beautiful lead-Windows, and a
+beautiful lead-windows, and a

 fine organ.
 The caretaker was